KTH-SML/ltl_automaton_turtlebot/README.md

 ## Usage
 The package provides the agent-level code needed for interacting with the turtlebot.

 To launch the planner and LTL nexus node, simply run the following command.
-Please notice that a move_base node and low-level nodes need to be running for the turtlebot to receive the velocity commands.
+Please note that a move_base node and low-level nodes need to be running for the turtlebot to receive the velocity commands.

 ```
 roslaunch ltl_automaton_turtlebot ltl_turtlebot.launch
 ```

-This will run the planner using the task specification in `config/nexus_ltl_formula.yaml` and transition system in `config/turtlebot_ts.yaml`.
+This will run the planner using the task specification in `config/turtlebot_ltl_formula.yaml` and transition system in `config/turtlebot_ts.yaml`.

 A move base node relying on mocap for localization can be launched using